-- 1 Create a new key, with an ACL that only permits UseAsSigningKey. - 2 Export this key as a key blob under the operator's token. - 3 Create a certificate signed by the nCipher Security Officer's key that: - 4 includes the hash of this key as the certifier - 5 authorizes the action GenerateKey or GenerateKeyPair depending on the type of key required. - 6 if the operator needs to store the keys, enables the action MakeBlob, limited to their token. - 7 Give the operator the key blob and certificate.
+- 1 Create a new key, with an ACL that only permits UseAsSigningKey. - 2 Export this key as a key blob under the operator's token. - 3 Create a certificate signed by the nCipher Security Officer's key that: - includes the hash of this key as the certifier - authorizes the action GenerateKey or GenerateKeyPair depending on the type of key required. - 4 if the operator needs to create permanent as opposed to session keys, the certificate must also include an entry that enables the action MakeBlob.
+The certificate can restrict the operator to only making blobs protected by their Operator Card Set by including the hash of its logical token. - 5 Give the operator the key blob and certificate.